Disneyworld and Disneyland fans dream of returning to big theme parks, but what future will they have in a world that has gone through a pandemic?

 To some it may seem like an off-season visit.
 To others, the future of theme parks may seem less energetic and lively.
 Even with fewer people, however, waiting times may not be as short, give security procedures to be taken in queues, restaurants and theme park shops.

 Virtual queues: there is already an app today, My disney experience, which allows guests to make an appointment to join a queue.
 These tools will be of greater use and their use will evolve.

 Suspension or regulation of fashion shows and shows: popular events such as the mythical parade on Main Street with floats and characters often bring many people together in one area.
 They may not be organized, or organized in such a way as to better distribute people.

 No pre-show attractions: Pre-show attractions or "street" shows that distract from waiting may be skipped, because they are another point where people tend to congregate.

 And the future of theme parks in Italy?

 Joseph Ira, President of the Permanent Parks Association which includes all the major Italian theme parks, is worried.

-The greatest risk is that the parks will not reopen in the impossibility of applying all the necessary protocols, and for seasonal ones (such as water parks) it would only take a miracle to prevent the loss of the entire summer season, a truly concrete prospect.
-Not to mention the wildlife parks, which require a lot of expenses also for the maintenance and health of the animals that populate them.
+The greatest risk is that the parks do not reopen in the impossibility of applying all the necessary protocols, and for seasonal ones (such as water parks) it would only take a miracle to prevent the loss of the entire summer season, a truly concrete prospect.
+Not to mention the parks with a wildlife vocation, which require a lot of expenses also for the maintenance and health of the animals that populate them.